rootanand/ArrayQuestions/Questions.md

-# Programs on unsorted integer arrays
+# Programs on Unsorted Integer Arrays

 1. Find the length of the given integer array.
 Don't use the len() function.
 2. Given an unsorted integer array A and an integer value X, find if A contains the value X.